How to Build a GPT-3 Powered Serverless App using NextJS & React?

 In the above code, we start by importing the openai module

-and getting the API key from the env file.
-We then define a async function that will take user input from the req and call the OpenAI GPT-3 API using the Openai module.
+and call the OpenAI GPT-3 API using the Openai module.
 Inside the call, we are also passing some paramters for the GPT-3 API.
 Check out my GPT-3 Guide for a detailed description of these paramters.

 The inspiration for this particular GPT-3 prompt is from here